 Straits Air Freight Express (SAFE) operated a daily freight service between Blenheim and Wellington for the Railways Department from 1947.
-In the deregulated 1990s and 2000s Blenheim and Picton have been the hub or destination for a number of small airlines which cater to the demand for swift travel across Cook Strait.
+In the deregulated 1990s and 2000s Blenheim and Picton became the hub or destination for a number of small airlines which catered to the demand for swift travel across Cook Strait.

 The Wairau area was an outlier of Nelson in the 1840s.
 Nelson’s quest for workable land prompted the survey party to the Wairau that led to the disastrous encounter with Ngāti Toa on 17 June 1843.

-In 1853 Nelson province was formed, and included the Sounds, Wairau and Kaikōura.
+Nelson province, formed in 1853, included the Sounds, Wairau and Kaikōura.
 By the late 1850s the Wairau provided a livelihood for number of runholders.
 Nelson was a home base for many, but when they lost control of the provincial council to smallholders they decided on separation for the Wairau and adjacent areas, which took place in 1859.

-At one point it looked as if bankruptcy would force Marlborough back into Nelson province (as Southland had rejoined Otago) while outlying areas petitioned for separation from the province.
+At one point it looked as if bankruptcy would force Marlborough back into Nelson province (as Southland had rejoined Otago), while outlying areas petitioned for separation.
 The province survived only because most of its tasks were taken over by the central government in the 1870s.
-Appropriately, Marlborough’s provincial government buildings burnt to the ground the day that the provinces were abolished, in 1876.
+Appropriately, Marlborough’s provincial government buildings burnt to the ground the day that the provinces were abolished in 1876.

 Three counties were established – Sounds, Wairau and Kaikōura – with a fourth, Awatere, added in 1912.
 Picton and Blenheim were boroughs (towns).
 With many former provincial tasks, including education and health, taken over by the central government, and roads handled by roads boards, the counties had little to do.

-A council for Marlborough county was set up in 1922, and later took over Sounds (1965) and Awatere (1976) counties.
+Marlborough county was set up in 1922 and later took over Sounds (1965) and Awatere (1976) counties.
 A Marlborough united council was established, covering the whole of the region, in 1978.
-It was succeeded by a Nelson–Marlborough regional council in 1989, which included the newly formed Marlborough (including Blenheim and Picton) and Kaikōura districts.
+This was succeeded in 1989 by a Nelson–Marlborough regional council which included the newly formed Marlborough (including Blenheim and Picton) and Kaikōura districts.
 In 1992 the regional council was dissolved.
-Marlborough became a ‘stand alone’ district and Kaikōura was included in the Canterbury region.
+Marlborough became a ‘stand-alone’ district and Kaikōura was included in the Canterbury region.

-Through most of the 19th century Marlborough comprised two general electorates, usually Picton and Wairau.
-In the 20th century it became one, known as Wairau and from 1938 as Marlborough.
+Through most of the 19th century Marlborough comprised two general electorates, usually named Picton and Wairau.
+In the 20th century it became one, first Wairau and from 1938 Marlborough.
 Tom Shand, a minister in the Holyoake government in the 1960s, was MP for Marlborough from 1946 until his death in 1969.
-Under mixed-member proportional representation since 1996, Marlborough has been part of a larger electorate, known as Kaikōura, which also includes northern Canterbury.
+Under mixed-member proportional representation since 1996, Marlborough has been part of a larger electorate known as Kaikōura, which also includes northern Canterbury.

 Hospitals opened in Blenheim and Picton in 1865, and in 1887 a hospital was established on the current Wairau Hospital site in Blenheim.
 The Picton, Havelock and Wairau hospital boards amalgamated in 1930, and in 1988 the Nelson Marlborough Area Health Board was set up.
 Picton Hospital was closed in 1989 after debate and protests.
 The Nelson Marlborough District Health Board was set up in 2001.
 The redevelopment of Wairau Hospital was completed in 2011.